staabm/staabm.github.io/_posts/2025-11-15-phpstan-validates-phpunit-data-provider.md

 With the addition of [`PHPUnitVersionDetector`](https://github.com/phpstan/phpstan-phpunit/pull/248) we will be able to easily implement rules or extensions tailored to certain PHPUnit versions.

-This will be useful in the future, so we can for example assist in PHPUnit upgrades and pave the way for a smoother upgrade path.
+This will be useful in the future, so we can for example assist in PHPUnit migrations and pave the way for a smoother upgrade path.

 ### Performance improvements

-People reading my blog or social media post know my obsession in making things faster.
+People reading my blog or social media posts know [my obsession in making things faster](https://staabm.github.io/archive.html#performance).
 This release is no difference, as some changes have been done to make most PHPUnit specific rules [more efficient by reducing unnecessary work](https://github.com/phpstan/phpstan-phpunit/pull/247).